thesky9531/ntd/README.md

 If your system in windows, you could need winpcap to run it.
 And system is Linux, you need libpcap.

-The NTD's inspiration is originate from nta in zeehug-Zeesp And Beats for elastic, Thanks.
+The NTD's inspiration is originate from  Beats for elastic, Thanks.

 ## inputs